 - Pay homage to its setting.
 It must be guided by Designing with Country principles, and be embedded within its ecological, geological and knowledge systems.

 - Be sustainable and resilient.
 It must be connected to public transport, integrate with nature and be founded on passive environmental design principles to allow for affordable longevity.

 - Foster impromptu play and incidental connection to ignite conversation and community between people from all walks of life, ultimately forming a sustainable social patchwork.

 I like to look to global examples such as the HDR-designed transit-oriented community of Peña Station NEXT, Rodney Cook Sr. Park, which serves as a catalyst for neighborhood revitalization, and Focal Point Community Campus for inspiration.

 An Experience 'Arms Race'

-Building a sense of authentic community and place is no easy feat, but when these design principles work in harmony a healthy, happy and sustainable town centre can be truly realised.
+Building a sense of authentic community and place is no easy feat, but when these design principles work in harmony a healthy, happy and sustainable town center can be truly realized.
 Today, architecture is a mechanism for positive change and we know that a diverse retail and entertainment offering, quality amenities and convenient connections in a stimulating, welcoming, walkable environment can indeed create a town of more fulfilled people.
 It’s an experience ‘arms race’, not an amenities ‘arms race’, and these lessons learned can be replicated around the world.